Palm Sunday | March 29

 Holy Wednesday

-Maundy Thursday | April 17
+Maundy Thursday

 Agape Family Dinner, 6:00 PM

-Vigil of the Blessed Sacrament | April 17
+Vigil of the Blessed Sacrament

-All night until April 18, 10:00 AM
+All night until April 3, 10:00 AM

-The reserve sacrament is taken to a small altar set up in the Oratory which is decorated as a garden.
+The reserve sacrament is taken to a small altar set up in the Oratory, which is decorated as a garden.
 All are invited to come and watch with the Lord and spend time in prayer anytime through the night until the vigil ends with a brief service of Morning Prayer at 10:00 am in Christ Chapel.

-Good Friday | April 18
+Good Friday

-Easter Vigil | April 19
+Easter Vigil

 Perhaps the most triumphant and joyful service of the year, this service marks the moment when Jesus was raised from the dead to bring new life to the world.
 The Vigil begins in the Memorial Garden in darkness with a kindling of the new Paschal/Easter fire and gradually moves into the Church nave.
-With choir, organ, brass, chanting, incense, readings, and the first Eucharist of Easter, we celebrate the defeat of death and the promise of new life.
+With choir, organ, chanting, incense, readings, and the first Eucharist of Easter, we celebrate the defeat of death and the promise of new life.

-Easter Day | April 20
+Easter Day | April 5

-8:00 am | Holy Eucharist in Christ Chapel
+8:00 AM | Holy Eucharist in Christ Chapel

 9:30 AM | Easter Egg Hunt